sftpplus/sftpplus-docs/docs/operation-client/index.rst

         Learn how to send files over AS2 using SFTPPlus, including configuration options and best practices.

+    .. grid-item-card:: :octicon:`stack` Azure BLOB and Azure Files
+        :link-type: doc
+        :link: ./azure-blob-files

+        Learn how to configure SFTPPlus to access files hosted by the Azure Storage account, as BLOB or file shares.

+    .. grid-item-card:: :octicon:`stack` Exchange Online attachments
+        :link-type: doc
+        :link: ./exchange-online

+        Learn how to configure Entra ID and Exchange Online to allow SFTPPlus to read or write emails.

     .. grid-item-card:: :octicon:`stack` SharePoint Online Sites
         :link-type: doc
         :link: ./sharepoint-online